Integralist/integralist.co.uk/content/posts/vim.md

 Vim: Finished.
 ```

-If you pass `-` to vim, then it will accept the stdin and copy it to a new buffer...
+If you pass `-` to Vim, then it will accept the stdin and copy it to a new buffer...

 ```bash
 $ echo foo | vim -
 ```

-Before we look ahead at how to handle stdin a bit better, let's consider the `+` flag which tells Vim what line to start on (the following example tells vim to jump to line 10):
+Before we look ahead at how to handle stdin a bit better, let's consider the `+` flag which tells Vim what line to start on (the following example tells Vim to jump to line 10):

 ```bash
 $ vim ~/.vimrc +10